kbeduhn/asteroids/README.md

 2. Open a command-line environment.
 (Windows users: PowerShell or Command Prompt.
 Mac users: Terminal or Console.)

-3. Confirm that you have python installed.
+3. Confirm that Python is Installed
-- Windows and Mac users should type the following in the command-line environment: python --version

-  (The CLI is the screen that pops up when you open a command-line environment.)
+- Windows and Mac users should type the following in the command-line interface (CLI): python --version (The CLI is the screen that pops up when you open a command-line environment.)
-  - If a version appears in the output, you have python (e.g., Python 3.13.14) and can proceed to the "Install pygame" step below.
+  - If a version appears in the output, you have python (e.g., Python 3.13.14) and can proceed to the "Confirm that Pip is Installed" step below.
   - If a version does not appear in the output, you need to install python.

 4. Install Python